ianhellstrom/rtfd/source/sql/plans.rst

 * Whenever a particular join results in at most one row (e.g. because of ``UNIQUE`` or ``PRIMARY KEY`` constraints) it goes first.
 * For outer joins, the row-preserving (outer) table comes after the other tables to ensure that all rows that do not satisfy the join condition can be added correctly.
-* When Oracle converts a subquery into an anti- or semijoin, the subquery's table(s) come after tables in the outer (connected/correlated) query block.
+* When Oracle converts a subquery into an anti- or semi-join, the subquery's table(s) come after tables in the outer (connected/correlated) query block.
-  Hash antijoins and semijoins can sometimes override the ordering though.
+  Hash anti-joins and semi-joins can sometimes override the ordering though.
 * If `view merging`_ is impossible, then all tables in the view are joined before joining the view to the tables outside the view.

 Partition Pruning